Candle maker Blyth rejects takeover offer from CVSL

 Blyth has retained Wachtell, Lipton, Rosen and Katz as legal advisers and Jefferies LLC as financial advisers.

-Blyth’s shares closed down 4 percent at $12.00 on the New York Stock Exchange on Friday.

-Reporting by Aditi Shrivastava and Maria Ajit Thomas in Bangalore; Editing by Don Sebastian
+Greenwich, Connecticut-based Blyth’s shares closed at $12.50 on the New York Stock Exchange on Thursday.
+(Reporting by Aditi Shrivastava in Bangalore; Editing by Don Sebastian)